MartinEesmaa/VVCEasy/README.md

 # VVCEasy (Windows, macOS, Linux, BSD & Android) (by Martin Eesmaa)
 VVCEasy is that you don't have to compile or/and coding to encode VVC (known as Versatile Video Codec).
 Simple, Easy, Encode and Decode.

-VVCEasy comes to one-easy command of FFmpeg, VVC Tools, VLC o266player, VVDEC Web Player, Bitmovin VVDec Player, libvvdec and more.
+VVCEasy comes for one-easy command by FFmpeg-VVC, Fraunhofer HHI VVC binaries, uvg266, MPV, LAVFilters with MPC-HC & MPC-BE and more.

 Installation: Go to the releases and download latest version.